Transport-for-the-North/caf.van/docs/source/usage/inputs.rst

 .. note::
-    If using multi-TLD calibration all TLDs will use the same cost function, although different parameters can be defined for each (see :ref:`Cost Function Parameters`).
+    If using multi-TLD calibration all TLDs will use the same cost function, although different parameters can be defined for each (see :ref:`usage/inputs:cost function parameters`).

 Log Normal
 **********